Constraints of dynamical dark energy models from different observational datasets: Results

 \subsubsection{$\Lambda$CDM}

 The $\Lambda$CDM is included as the standard model in our work, where ${w}_{0}$ = -1, ${w}_{a}$ = 0, to compare with other models.
-The parameter constraints obtained by $\Lambda$CDM in three different datasets do not change much, showing high stability.
+The parameter constraints of $\Lambda$CDM are little affected by different SNIa data, showing high stability.
+When using the combination of CMB+BAO(without LRG1 and LRG2)+DES-Y5, both ${H}_{0}$ and ${\Omega }_{m}$ exhibit slight changes, with the former decreasing and the latter increasing.
+As can be seen in Figure~\ref{subfig:a}, ${H}_{0}$ is inversely proportional to ${\Omega }_{\text{m}}$.